Updated with new information 12th September 2021.

 3. EHIC European Health Insurance Card

 - The EHIC guarantees European citizens entitlement to the same health care as a local when visiting a member state.
-Note that this is NOT the same health care as you would get in the UK, the local hospitals can be very basic and the treatment may not be free.
+Note that this is NOT the same health care as you would get in the UK.
+Ambulances may not be included, the local hospitals can be very basic and the treatment may not be free.

 - EHIC has never been a substitute for a comprehensive travel insurance policy, since it does not cover all medical costs or flying you home in case of emergency.